 How To Go – On Your Own or With An Professional Trekking Agency?

-While the Torres del Paine Circuit in Chile’s southern Patagonia is totally do-able on your own, as are the trails around Fitz Roy across the border in Argentina, a multi-day trek down the Cordillera Real would not be easy for independent hikers.
+While the Torres del Paine Circuit or the W in Chile’s southern Patagonia is totally do-able on your own, as are the trails in Argentina near El Chaltén and Fitz Roy or up in northern Patagonia near Bariloche, a multi-day trek down the Cordillera Real would not be easy for independent hikers.
 Unlike Patagonia, trekking infrastructure is all but non-existent and even the trails – of our route at least – were often little more than shepherd trails and faint llama tracks.
 Supplies would have to be brought from La Paz since there are no nearby villages to replenish.

 The most recent Lonely Planet Bolivia guidebook (8th edition 2013) dealt briefly with the safety issue with comments specifically about the Sorata area at the north end of the Cordillera –